rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 * you rename eth0 to a new name that you can manage ("net0")
 * you assign the new static IP that you have allocated for your container (192.168.1.151)
 * you bring up the new "net0" interface
-* you add a 2 second wait for the interface to be active before adding the default route
+* you add a 2-second wait for the interface to be active before adding the default route
 * you need to add the default route for your interface

-Make your script executable with:
+Make your script executable with the following:

 ```bash
 chmod +x /usr/local/sbin/static
 ```

-Add this to root's crontab for the container with the @reboot time:
+Add this to the root's crontab for the container with the @reboot time:

 ```bash
 @reboot     /usr/local/sbin/static